huseyinkaplan00/travelJourney/README.md

 ## Getting Started

-To get started with the Travel Journey app, follow these steps:
+To get started with the Travel Journey react page, follow these steps:

 1. Clone the repository: